 Families will be spending the nights with other scouts and families in a traditional campsite setting.
-Seven Mountains Scout Camp offers units the opportunity to stay in a rustic campsite during the stay.
-Each site offers two-person canvas platform tents, metal cots, a campfire ring, a hard roof pavilion in most sites, an adirondack shelter, running water and a kybo or wash station.
+Seven Mountains Scout Camp offers families the opportunity to stay in a rustic campsite during their stay.
+Each site offers two-person canvas platform tents, upgraded canvas cots, a campfire ring, a hard roof pavilion in most sites, an adirondack shelter, running water and a kybo or wash station.
 Site size varies from location to location.
 Sites have access to a common shower house with modern restroom facilities.
+Families also have the option to bring their own tents.
+Space is available in the sites for setup.
+Families should note that the canvas tents must remain on the platforms.
+Scouts packing in totes to store under their cots should be aware that the upgraded canvas cots allow for a tote of 12" high maximum to fit under the cot.